elgu-ucsd/hawaii-restaurant-analysis/README.md

 **Group X:** Restaurants with fewer than the median of 106 reviews.
 **Group Y:** Restaurants with at least the median of 106 reviews.

 **Null Hypothesis:** The model is fair.
-Its RMSE for restaurants with fewer reviews and restaurants with more reviews is roughly the same, and any observed differences is due to random chance.
+Its RMSE for restaurants with fewer reviews and restaurants with more reviews is roughly the same, and any observed difference is due to random chance.

 **Alternative Hypothesis:** The model is unfair.
 Its RMSE for restaurants with fewer reviews is higher than its RMSE for restaurants with more reviews.